 An in-home system: Presently, Lively doesn’t offer any traditional in-home systems.
 If you’re looking for an affordable in-home system, then I’d recommend checking out the Bay Alarm Medical review.

 Long battery life: Although a 24-hour battery life is certainly enough to get you through the day, mobile systems from Alert1 offer a greater battery life of up to four days.

 A medical alert bracelet: The Lively Mobile Plus has to be worn either on the pendant or belt clip.
 To find a bracelet option, be sure to check out our guide to the best medical alert bracelet.

-You can return Lively within your first 30 days after purchasing to receive a full refund.
+You can return Lively within your first 30 days after purchase to receive a full refund.
 Otherwise, you can cancel your subscription at any time.

 Ryan has years of experience researching and testing products that help people successfully age in place.
 After years of working for various publications such as Boston Magazine and The Believer, he has found his home at The Senior List, writing about all things related to caregiving and senior healthcare.